 Federal agencies are required to take positive measures to ensure the support and recognition of minority language communities in Canada.
-For CIHR, this means an obligation to promote health research in these communities.
-For further information, please see the Official Language Minority Communities (OLMC) webpage.
+For CIHR, this means an obligation to promote health research in and for these communities.
+For further information, please refer to the CIHR Policy Statement on Official Languages.
 Research proposals in these areas should still be subject to the same rigorous peer review process as any other application.
-However, the justification for promoting health research in minority language communities should not be a factor in the assessment.

 4.6 Publications and Productivity

 An important evaluation criterion in all award programs is the excellence of the applicant(s).
 A key factor in assessing this criterion is the productivity of the applicant(s), as determined by the quality and impact of contributions to the field.
 When assessing the quality of publications, peer review committees should focus on the quality of a publication's content and not simply the number of publications nor the quality or impact factor of journals.
 In the case of multi-authored publications or other collaborative work, applicants are advised to describe their contribution and reviewers should assess the specific contribution of the applicant to the work.